Important Information

 5. How long we keep your personal information

-This section explains how long we may keep your information for and why.
+This section explains how long we may keep your personal information for and why

 • To respond to a question or complaint, or to show whether we gave you fair treatment.

-• To study customer data as part of our own internal research.
+• To understand our customers as part of our own internal research.

-We may also keep your data for longer than 10 years if we cannot delete it for legal, regulatory or technical reasons.
-As an example, we have to hold pension transfer information indefinitely; and in cases of subsidence* we will keep insurance claims data for up to 15 years after you stop being a customer.
+We may keep your personal information for longer than 7 years if we archive it for historical purposes or if we can’t delete it for legal, regulatory or technical reasons.
+For example, we have to hold pension transfer information indefinitely.

 6. If you choose not to give personal information